funkybob/formulation/README.md

 Formulation works by defining all the widgets for your form in a single "widget template", and loading it once for the form.

+## Installation

+You can install formulation using:

+    $ pip install formulation

+You will need to add `'formulation'` to your `settings.INSTALLED_APPS`.

 ## Usage

 First, write a template where each block is a way to render a field.